 Export in archival formats

-EAD3, BagIt with PREMIS, CSV, and Dublin Core.
+EAD3, BagIt with PREMIS, Dublin Core, Spectrum CSV, and import CSVs for AtoM, ArchivesSpace, and Archivematica.
 Outputs designed to support NLHF-style digitisation workflows.
 One click to export in the format your downstream systems need.

 Built for every heritage professional